18 long-lasting perfumes for women, with chic and distinctive notes that last all day

 As we say in all of our fragrance guides, perfume is a very subjective thing but luckily, one universal metric we can assess scents by is their lasting power.

 We tested dozens of perfumes, from best-sellers to our own personal favourites, in order to determine which perfume lasts longest.
 To do this, we gave each scent at least a full day's wear and tested many of them in different weather conditions and environments.
-As well as checking how long each perfume lasted, we also considered factors like price, packaging, composition, and potency in order to decide which long-lasting fragrances are truly worth the investment.
+As well as studying how long each perfume lingered on the skin, we also took other factors like price, packaging, composition and potency into consideration - to determine which long-lasting fragrances are truly worth the investment.

 TESTED BY